Ecological Impact of Hydrilla

 Overview of Ecosystem Alteration

 Hydrilla verticillata is capable of fundamentally altering freshwater ecosystems through rapid growth and dense canopy formation.
-Once established, the species may dominate submerged plant communities and modify physical, chemical, and biological processes within affected water bodies.
+Once established, the species may dominate submerged plant communities and modify the physical, chemical, and biological processes within affected water bodies.

 Ecological impacts vary by region, climate, nutrient status, and management intensity.
+For a foundational understanding of the plant, refer to our biology overview.

 Displacement of Native Aquatic Vegetation